 The active agent seems to be the one that gives the onions their strong taste.
 The major effect comes from the hotter white and yellow varieties.

-Mild red onions don't provide quite the same effect, but affect your health in different ways.
+Mild red onions don't provide quite the same effect, but they are still good for your health in other ways.

 Eating onions for your heart and cardiovascular system is very good, but they are good in other ways as well.